DickinsonCollege/FarmData2/CONTRIBUTING.md

   * Push your _feature branch_ to the _origin_.
   * Make a Pull Request for your _feature branch_ to the _upstream_.

+For more information about the Github flow, please refer to Github's [official guide](https://guides.github.com/introduction/flow/)

+Thank you for your interest to contribute and we hope you will find a welcome community that we hoped to create!
 [FarmData2 Repository]: https://github.com/DickinsonCollege/FarmData2
 [Creating a commit with multiple authors]: https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors